 Source: Morningstar Direct.
 Data as of Dec.
-31, 2023.
+31, 2024.
 The 60/40 portfolio consists of a 60% weighting in the Morningstar US Market Index and 40% in the Morningstar US Core Bond Index.
-The diversified portfolio includes a 20% weighting each in larger-cap domestic stocks, non-US stocks, and US core bonds, 10% each in intermediate-term Treasuries and high-yield bonds; and 5% each in small-cap stocks, commodities, gold, and REITs.
+The diversified portfolio includes a 20% weighting in larger-cap domestic stocks; 10% each in developed- and emerging-markets stocks, Treasuries, core bonds, global bonds, and high-yield bonds; and 5% each in small-cap stocks, commodities, gold, and REITs.